-The financial statements have been prepared under the historical cost convention, modified by the revaluation of freehold and leasehold properties, and in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101) issued by the Financial Reporting Council
+The financial statements have been prepared under the historical cost convention, modified by the revaluation of freehold and leasehold properties, and in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101) issued by the Financial Reporting Council.

 The Company has transitioned to FRS 101 from previously extant UK Generally Accepted Accounting Practice for all years presented.
-The impact of material adjustments arising from the transition are disclosed in note 20.
+There were no adjustments to the financial statements arising from the transition.

-The functional and presentational currency of Landfill Management Limited is considered to be pounds sterling because that is the currency of the primary economic environment in which the Company operates
+The functional and presentational currency of WRG (Midlands) Limited is considered to be pounds sterling because that is the currency of the primary economic environment in which the Company operates.